Sixth grade grammar: Are you looking for interesting and engaging grammar activities to add to your sixth grade English classes?

 Often times, grammar gets a bad rap.
 It can be as boring or as fun as you and the students make it!
 If you search around this website, you’ll find many tips for making grammar an enjoyable and fun part of your language arts classroom.

 Remember that grammar instruction should be balanced with other aspects of language arts to ensure a well-rounded language development experience.
 Sixth grade grammar demands many skills while considering the language standards.
-With creativity and well-placed tools, you can bring fun grammar to your middle school classroom.
+Middle school students’ grammatical knowledge will be tested and increased in the coming years.
+Teachers during these years are setting a strong foundation for those future lessons.